Why movement is so important for back pain

 Photo of a yoga group

-One of the most important things that people with low back pain can do is to stay as physically active as possible in daily life and exercise regularly.
-Things that have been proven to help include exercises to strengthen the core muscles, as well as certain exercises used in pilates, tai chi and yoga.
+One of the most important things that people with long-lasting or recurring low back pain can do is stay as physically active as possible in daily life and exercise regularly.
+Things that have been proven to help include special exercises to strengthen and stabilize the back, as well as physical activities like pilates, tai chi and yoga.

-Is it harmful to exercise if you have low back pain?
+Can exercise also be harmful if you have back pain?

-It is often hard to stay active if you are in pain.
-Some people are even scared of moving too much.
-They might be worried that the pain is a sign of a back injury.
-But that isn't the case when it comes to non-specific back pain, which is usually caused by many different factors.
-These include weak or tense core muscles, inappropriate physical strain, a problem with the processing of pain in the brain, as well as stress and other types of emotional strain.
+Some people with back pain worry that exercise and sports could make their symptoms worse.
+Or they might be worried that the pain is a sign of a back injury.
+But that isn't the case when it comes to non-specific back pain, which is usually caused by a combination of different factors.
+These include weak or tense core muscles, inappropriate physical strain, a problem with the way pain is processed in the brain, as well as stress and other types of emotional strain.
+Exercise counteracts this in many ways: It strengthens the muscles, improves mobility and causes the body to release pain-relieving such as endorphins.
+People who get more movement also seem to be less sensitive to pain.

 Important

-If the doctor has ruled out (rare) serious causes of the symptoms, there is no need to be afraid of exercise.
+If there are no signs that the back pain is being caused by a (rare) serious problem, there is no reason to be afraid of exercise.

 What types of exercise are suitable?

-Types of exercise that have proven effective include the following:
+The types of exercise that have proven helpful include:

-• Pilates: A total body workout in which strengthening the deep core muscles is key.
+• Pilates: A total body workout with a focus on strengthening the deep core muscles.

 • Tai chi: Originally an Asian martial art, tai chi is now practiced with slow, flowing movements.
 It can improve your balance and coordination skills, strengthen your muscles, and is said to help you relax your body and mind.

-• Going on walks: Initial research suggests that going on a walk or brisk walking (Nordic walking) can help relieve back pain if done regularly – for instance, every two days for 30 to 60 minutes.
+• Going on walks: Research suggests that going on a walk or brisk walking (Nordic walking) can help relieve back pain when done regularly – for instance, every two days for 30 to 60 minutes.

 What can help you stick to it?

-In order for it to help in the long run too, you have to stick to your exercise program.
+In order for exercise to help over the long term too, you have to keep it up.
 This requires a lot of motivation, and many people find it tough after a while – particularly if they have a very busy job or home life.
 It is then important to find a way to fit the exercise into your daily routine.

 Other ways to get more exercise into your daily routine include the following: